I discovered electronics in 1963, when I was eleven,

 I didn't know it at the time, but Carl and Jerry had been in Popular

-T. Frye wrote an episode almost every month for ten years—119 stories!—until
+1954.
+John T. Frye wrote an episode almost every month for ten

-precocious twelve-year-old boys.
-They reminded me of the Tom Swift, Jr.
+twelve-year-old boys.
+They reminded me of the Tom Swift, Jr. books

-books that I was also reading at about that time, only with real, basement-friendly
+that I was also reading at about that time, only with real,

-there was actually greater resemblance to the older and more down-to-Earth
+much later, there was actually greater resemblance to the older

 "Ok, let's get on with